Early Decision and Regular Decision

 If you apply through Early Decision and you are applying for financial aid, your application for aid will undergo a thorough review for need-based aid, based on the projected income and asset information presented in the FAFSA and CSS Profile, as well as tax information from two years prior to the application year.
 If you apply for financial aid, a financial aid decision will be posted in your application portal with your Early Decision acceptance letter.
 Methodology used to calculate financial aid in Early Decision and Regular Decision is the same; as long as your financial situation remains the same, your financial aid package would be the same during Early or Regular Decision.
 Barnard meets 100% of demonstrated need for every admitted student.

-If you are concerned about finances, we urge you to use our Net Price Calculator to estimate your family contribution and to determine eligibility for a need-based financial aid award.
+If you are concerned about finances, we urge you to use our Net Price Calculators to estimate your family contribution and to determine eligibility for a need-based financial aid award.
 Then, you and your family should contact the Office of Financial Aid with any questions.
 While our financial aid packages are quite generous, if you would like to compare financial aid packages with other schools, it may be advisable to apply Regular Decision.